 The Plan A thesis option requires the student to take at least one additional graduate level research methods or statistics course.

 Students must complete, with a grade of B or better, PUBA 602, 603, and 604 in order to enroll in the Practicum.
 To graduate the student must earn at least a B in 602, 603, 604, the practicum (if applicable), and the capstone to graduate, and must maintain a B average in all other classes.

 Up to nine graduate credits may be counted toward the degree with approval.
 Email the PUBA program office for additional information.

 The program offers two certificate tracks: (1) public service leadership, and (2) nonprofit management.
 Each is 15 credits.

-The track in public service leadership consists of 15 credits.
-Four required courses, (Introduction to Public Administration, Organizations, Effective Communication in Public Administration and Leadership and Ethics) are also required courses for the MPA.
-Certificate students may then choose an elective course selected from any course taught in PUBA.
+The track in public service leadership consists of three 3- credit required courses (PUBA 602 Introduction to Public Administration, PUBA 603 Organizations, and PUBA 604 Leadership and Ethics) and two 3-credit elective courses selected from any course taught in PUBA.
 A final paper in PUBA 604 serves as the culminating experience.

 The Nonprofit Management Track

-The track in nonprofit management is made up of two 3-credit required courses (PUBA 604 Leadership and Ethics, PUBA 630 Nonprofit Management, and PUBA 631 Nonprofit Practices and Tools) that provide an overview of issues in the field; 6 credits of electives; and a 3-credit practicum.
-Students take two electives: at least one elective must be a PUBA course.
-The student in consultation with his or her advisor selects these courses.
-Students completing this track may be eligible for the professional Certified nonprofit Management credential.
+The track in nonprofit management is made up of three 3-credit required courses (PUBA 604 Leadership and Ethics, PUBA 630 Nonprofit Management, and PUBA 631 Nonprofit Practices and Tools) that provide an overview of issues in the field; one 3-credit elective; and a 3-credit practicum.
+Students take a 3-credit elective selected from any course taught in PUBA; an outside course requires advisor approval.
+Students completing this track may be eligible for the professional Certified Nonprofit Management credential.